The Future of Liberty

 (00:04:27):

 And as I say, I had two mentors, really, three, I guess you'd say.
 Frank Meyer from National Review.
 Walter Judd, who was a congressman from Minnesota and was almost Nixon's vice presidential pick in 1960, had been a missionary in China.
-Actually during the long march of the Communist had saved Joe and LAI's life because he had been a medical missionary in China.
-And Joe and Ly had come down with something.
-And so the communist crossed the lines and went to Dr. Judd and said, you have to come out.
-And he went into these caves where they're hiding and treated Joe and la.
-I said, you, Dr, you could have let that one slip.
+Actually, during the long march of the Communist had saved Zhou Enlai’s life because he had been a medical missionary in China and Zhou Enlai had come down with something.
+So the communist crossed the lines and went to Dr. Judd and said, you have to come out.
+And he went into these caves where they were hiding and treated Zhou Enlai.
+I said, you know doctor, you could have let that one slip.
 He said, well, we take an oath.

 Mitch Daniels (00:05:12):

-It's reminiscent of the, lately recently deceased terrorist in Israel who the Israelis saved, whose life they saved.
+It's reminiscent of the, recently deceased, terrorist in Israel who the Israelis saved, whose life they saved.

 David Keene (00:05:22):